-All students are required to maintain CPR certification at the Health Care Provider (HCP) level, Level "C", BLS or ACLS.
-Copies of CPR certification must be submitted to Student Services prior to the start of classes.
-It is the student's responsibility to ensure that their CPR certification is kept up-to-date at all times for the duration of their enrolment at CCNM.
-CPR recertification must be renewed every two year or by the expiry date printed on the card, whichever is sooner.
+It is the student's responsibility to ensure that they recertify CPR every two years.
+CPR certification must be kept up-to-date at all times for the duration of enrolment at CCNM.
 CPR courses are available through the Continuing Education department at CCNM and certification is also accepted from organizations such as St. John's Ambulance, Red Cross, and the Heart and Stroke Foundation.
 Failure to submit CPR certification may result in deregistration from all clinic-related activities including classes.